The Green Green Grass series 4: Production

 The series was produced by Shazam Production, a company that produces comedies by John Sullivan.
 The series was filmed at Teddington Studios, with a live audience.
 All episodes in the first series were directed by Dewi Humphreys.
 This particular series was written by Jim Sullivan, John Sullivan, Keith Lindsay, David Cantor, Robert Evans, Gary Lawson and John Phelps.

 Reception

 Viewers

 The series began airing on Thursday evenings, at 8:30.
 The series slumped slightly with viewers, with the first episode, "The Path of True Love", gaining 4.07 million viewers, which was not in the top thirty highest ratings.
-Ratings then fell for the next two episodes before rising for the fourth episode, then dropping again for the next two episodes and then rising again for the last two episodes of the series.
+Ratings then fell for the rest of the series.